-We recently spent almost three weeks dry camping on Santispac Beach, Bahia Concepcion, Baja California Sur, Mexico.
-It was quite an experience!
+Dry RV camping on Santispac Beach was a really interesting and intense experience for us!
+We recently spent almost three weeks dry RV camping on Santispac Beach, Bahia Concepcion, Baja California Sur, Mexico.
 In this post I explain what to expect on Santispac Beach, including how to get groceries, how to deal with power, how to do laundry, how to get water, how to get propane, how to get your rig and vehicle washed, and what kind of activities you can do on Santispac Beach and the surrounding areas, including restaurant recommendations.

 We were on Santispac Beach, camped in our 30-foot Denali fifth wheel, in January and February, that is, winter.
 While it was a whole lot warmer than our home town up north, it certainly was not as hot as we expected.
 Everyone agreed that it was unusually cold.
 The temperature was not hot enough to heat the water of the natural bay to a swimmable temperature, so that was a disappointment.
 However, when we did finally have a few very hot days, we decided we were glad it had not been that hot all the time.
 Because obviously, we cannot run our air conditioner while dry camping.
 Well, not unless we run our generator continuously, which we do not want to do.